Berlin Ostkreuz station: Entrance building

-Pedestrian bridge, designed by Richard Brademann.
-It was replaced by a new structure based on the old bridge.

-Aerial view of Ostkreuz looking north along the Ringbahn, with the Stadtbahn visible on the left (west).
-The single line nearest the camera connects the two, served by Platform A off-camera to the left.
-Platform F on the Ringbahn is in the centre, with the white roof.
-The large dark-coloured tower was built to store water for steam trains.

 The entrance building built in 1903 was on the west side of platform D at the entrance to the oldest part of the station and near platform A. It was destroyed during the Second World War.
 Its location was still visible on the west side of platform D, which is unusually wide in this area.

 Small access buildings were later built at the entrances from Sonntagsstraße and Markgrafendamm.